tbassett44/actualize_docs/docs/Front End/getting-started-1.md

 next:
   description: ''
 ---
 To install the front end repo, please ensure you have an account created on Gitlab and access to front end code.
-Reach out to [juicy@actualize.earth](mailto:juicy@actualize.earth) if you need access to a front end repo
+Reach out to [juicy@actualize.earth](mailto:juicy@actualize.earth) if you need access to a front end repo.

 ```text
 git clone https://gitlab.com/actualize_earth/app-core.git